BlueDotBrigade/weevil/Doc/Notes/ScratchPad.md

 ### Then

-Then there will be 36 results
+Then there will be 36 results <<< DO NOT USE
+Then there will be 36 visible records
 Then each result will include: abc
 Then each result will include either
 """